ichim/LeafletForBlazor-NuGet/README.md

 in this case, the tooltips will be displayed for all elements in the map.

+### Configuring tooltips based on custom attributes

+The value property of the **StreamPoint** object allows to use custom attributes.
+These custom attributes can be used for various purposes.
-In addition, the pattern property allows the use of _custom attributes_ defined for **StreamPoint**.
+The pattern property allows the use of _custom attributes_ defined for **StreamPoint** to configuring RealTimeMap items tooltips.
 For more details, you can access the following examples:

 [Configuring StreamPoint Tooltips with custom attributes - example code](https://github.com/ichim/LeafletForBlazor-NuGet/blob/main/RTM%20Points%20Tooltips/README.md)